yuno-payments/yuno-docs/docs/SDKs/build-your-integration/seamless-sdk.md

 When using the Seamless SDK, you can:

 * Execute the payment process.
-* Enroll a credit card while making a payment.
+* Enroll a credit card while making a payment by setting `vault_on_success: true` when creating the payment.
 * Use a vaulted token from an enrolled payment method to complete a payment.

 Use the following guides to implement each process.